QuantSoc/mock-trading-game/deployment.md

     Under setting -> security on DigitalOcean, generate new SSL certificate using Let's Encrypt for the something.quantsoc.org subdomain?
     Nginx + certbot?

-# Reading and Writing to Database Manually on DigitalOcean Droplet
+# Reading and Writing to Database Manually on DigitalOcean Droplet (unsure)
+WARNING: I'm pretty sure if the server receives a request while you are editing a container, it will overwrite your changes.
+It also seems that a container must be stopped and restarted for manual changes to be saved.
+For this reason it is safer to do the alternative below 5.
+Horrendous ik I'm sorry - please set up CI/CD and easy database modification someday.

 The server (within the droplet) exists as a running Docker container, so accessing the database.json file requires some steps:
 1. SSH into Droplet